ha272won/cse15l-lab-reports/lab-report-4-week8.md

 ## Do you think there is a small (<10 lines) code change that will make your program work for snippet 1 and all related cases that use inline code with backticks?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 Yes.
 Within the area encapsulated with a backticks and what is in the bracket must be treated as a link.
+For those URL with bracket but the program cannot recognise, this requires me to add a condition in MarkdownParse.java

 ## Do you think there is a small (<10 lines) code change that will make your program work for snippet 2 and all related cases that nest parentheses, brackets, and escaped brackets?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.